-8322.
-Data Compression for Multi-Media Applications.
-An introduction to techniques for efficient compression and coding of audio and video signals for multimedia applications.
-Includes speech and vision models, sampling and quantization of one- and two-dimensional signals, coding techniques for audio and video signals, and existing and evolving standards for audio and video coding.
-Prerequisite: EETS 7315 or permission of the instructor.
+EETS 8322 (3).
+DATA COMPRESSION FOR MULTIMEDIA APPLICATIONS.
+Provides an introduction to techniques for efficient compression and coding of audio and video signals for multimedia applications.
+Topics covered include speech and vision models, sampling and quantization of one- and two-dimensional signals, coding techniques for audio and video signals, and existing and evolving standards for audio and video coding.
+Prerequisite: Permission of instructor.